Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 Print: Hello, ${name}!
 ```

+### Cleanup code

-You can also provide hidden cleanup code with `<!-- yaml instacli` when putting it after the code example that is being
+You can also use `<!-- yaml instacli` to provide hidden cleanup code by putting a code block after the code example that
-displayed.
-The yaml code will be appended to script.
+is displayed.
+The yaml code from the comment will be appended to script.

 ## Answers

 When writing documentation or tests, you may want to provide answers to questions that are asked in the code.
 You can do
-so by embedding the **[Stock answers](../commands/instacli/testing/Stock%20answers.spec.md)** command in a hidden code
+so by embedding the [**Stock answers**](../commands/instacli/testing/Stock%20answers.spec.md) command in a hidden code
 block.
 A more concise way of doing this is to use the `<!-- answers` HTML comment.

 ### Markdown format